mgcallanan/cpsc490/README.md

 ## Continuous Line Interpretation of User Drawn Polygons

-_Documentation Last Updated: 11/11/22_
+_Documentation Last Updated: 12/14/22_

 Codebase for my senior project for CPSC 490 at Yale University.
 Advised by Dr. Scott Petersen.
+A demo of the system installed can be found [here](https://youtu.be/Pm56kx5IGyY).

 ## Project Overview